 Personalized Wearable Exoskeleton

-Different types of assistive controllers are under development and implementation on wearable exoskeleton.
+Different types of assistive controllers and intelligent algorithms are under development and implementation on wearable exoskeleton.

-This controllers vary from a feedforward controller with subject-specific models of joint impedance, to biologically inspired neuromechanical models of walking.
+This controllers vary from a feedforward controller with subject-specific models of joint impedance, to variety of model-predictive and adaptive controllers and includes biologically inspired neuromechanical models of walking.

 The controllers have intention decoder blocks to improve robot adaptation.